-Ross Bellenoit has already forged quite a career path, racking up impressive credits as a guitarist, composer and producer.
-After moving to Philadelphia in 2003, Bellenoit quickly became the leading axe-man for a thriving singer-songwriter scene that spawned Amos Lee (Blue Note), Birdie Busch (Bar None), and ASCAP award-winner John Francis.
-More recently, he's been making his mark as a songwriter himself, and also as a recording producer and arranger.
-Raised in the Pioneer Valley of western Massachusetts, Bellenoit trained on classical guitar for ten years (and viola for five) before studying jazz guitar at the University of the Arts — but Bellenoit is not the sort of musician who lets his studies do the talking.
-A spontaneous, in-the-moment improviser and consummate team player, Bellenoit has spent the past six years training himself to stay on his toes, and to anticipate the un-obvious.
+Raised in the Pioneer Valley of western Massachusetts, Bellenoit trained on classical guitar for ten years before studying jazz guitar at the University of the Arts — but Bellenoit is not the sort of musician who lets his studies do the talking.
+A spontaneous, in-the-moment improviser and consummate team player, Bellenoit has trained himself to stay on his toes, and to anticipate the un-obvious.
 "If there's one thing that I try to keep aware of," Bellenoit says, "it's the song's temperament.
-Whether you're playing 'How High The Moon' to a handful of jazz afficionados or singing a folk tune that you wrote yourself, you have to surrender yourself completely to the moment.
+Regardless of genre, you have to surrender yourself completely to the music’s moment.
 Serve the song, and the song will serve you."

 WHAT THE PRESS IS SAYING: